Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of congruences on monoids

 \begin{example} The identity congruence on $\NN^2$ is reducible: it is the common refinement of the congruences induced by $\<x-1\>$ and $\<y-1\>$.
 Ring-theoretically, this is due to the fact that $\<x-1\> \cap \<y-1\>$ does not contain binomials. \end{example}

 Example~\ref{e:irreducible} demonstrates the sad reality that prime congruences need not be irreducible.
-In a wider sense, unrestricted primary or irreducible decomposition of congruences fails to reflect the combinatorics of congruences accurately.
+In a wider sense, unrestricted primary or irreducible decomposition of congruences decomposes them into components that are too fine to provide nuanced information about their combinatorics.
 The theory of mesoprimary decomposition, with its well founded notions of associatedness for prime ideals and prime congruences, is our remedy.